 In an effort to further this mission and highlight the excellence of the next generation of jazz musicians, the Army Blues hosts an annual solo competition to recognize and celebrate talented young musicians.

-The winning soloists will be featured with The Army Blues in a live concert and recording on April, 2024.
+The winning soloists will be featured with The Army Blues in a live concert and recording at University of Maryland Baltimore Campus on April 26th, 2025.

 Competition Eligibility